stamen/maps.stamen.com/README.markdown

 This repository also hosts a JavaScript utility which patches other map libraries to provide Stamen tile layers.
-Simply grab a copy of `js/tiles.stamen.js` and include it on your page after your favorite mapping library, then follow the instructions below:
+Simply grab a copy of `js/tile.stamen.js` (or link directly to it at `http://maps.stamen.com/js/tile.stamen.js`) and include it on your page after your favorite mapping library, then follow the instructions below:

 [ModestMaps](http://stamen.github.com/modestmaps-js/):